 The children were made wards of the state.

 Not surprisingly, a relentlessly positive image of the institution was portrayed in the press.
 It is highly likely that the Singleton sisters are among the girls pictured below.

 The girls were trained to become domestics, and received only a basic level of education.
 Years later, Joyce would tell a close friend that she felt she was disliked by the matron and never understood why.
 Her instinct was correct.
 Records of the institution reveal it was because, despite everything, she was a confident child and precociously bright.
 Her older sister Winifred was ‘slow’ and more amenable.
 It seems the matron had a soft spot for Winnie.

 Lizzie Singleton was now living in Sydney.
-She reappeared in 1928 and attempted to regain custody of her daughters.
-This was denied, because investigations revealed she could not offer them a suitable home.
+Her attempt to regain custody of her daughters in 1929 was denied because investigations revealed she could not offer them a suitable home.

 The Committee had not thought of discharging Joyce until she turns sixteen at the end of August next.
 Do you wish her to be discharged at once?
 Strangely enough I was able to place Winifred a week or two before Xmas in a temporary position from which she has not yet returned, so I suppose it will not matter if she does not go for a week or two.
 I will wait to hear what you have to say about Joyce.
 If she is to be discharged now will the Department pay her fare?
 Winnie has enough in the bank to pay hers.

 Winnie was now 18 and really too old to be at the Home.
 She was regularly sent out as a domestic servant, but had never been able to maintain a permanent position.
 She was inclined to neglect her work, preferring to play with the children of the various households.
 Then, just as her release to her mother was being considered a letter was received from Miss Ivy Haley, postmistress at rural Pyengana.